This is the BEST Gluten-Free Pecan Pie recipe ever! Flaky buttery crust with a rich brown butter, honey maple filling, and no corn syrup!

 Pecan Pie Filling

-- On a fully lined baking sheet, spread out the pecan halves evenly, and toast for 5-7 minutes, or until fragrant.
+- Toast the pecans.
+On a fully lined baking sheet, spread out the pecan halves evenly, and toast at 350°F for 5-7 minutes, or until fragrant.
 Remove the pecans from the oven and set them aside to cool.
+Set the oven to 400°F.

-- Once browned, quickly add the maple syrup, bringing the mixture to a boil.
-Whisk for 2-3 minutes, then turn off the burner.
-This will help some of the water to evaporate from the maple syrup and will thicken the pie.
+- Add the maple syrup.
+As soon as the brown butter develops a rich nutty aroma, add the maple syrup and bring the mixture to a boil.
+Whisk for 2-3 minutes, then turn off the burner and remove the pan from the heat.
+The heat will help some of the water to evaporate from the maple syrup and thicken the pie filling.

-- Remove the pan from the burner and quickly whisk in the honey.
-Set the pan aside to cool for 10 minutes, to prevent the eggs from scrambling when combined.
+- Add the honey.
+Off the heat, whisk in the honey.
+Set the pan aside to cool for 10 minutes.
+(It's important to allow the mixture to cool to prevent the eggs from scrambling when combined).

-- Arrange the toasted pecans at the bottom of the prepared pie crust.
+- Add the pecans to the unbaked frozen pie crust.
+Arrange the toasted pecans at the bottom of the pie crust.